Weng, Andrew

 Weng Lab

-Dr. Andrew Weng attended Stanford University for his undergraduate studies in Biological Sciences and then obtained his MD and PhD degrees at the University of Chicago/Pritzker School of Medicine.
-He did his clinical residency training in Anatomic Pathology with a fellowship in hematopathology, followed by four years of postdoctoral research training at Brigham & Women’s Hospital in Boston.
-In 2004, he was recruited as an Assistant Professor in the Department of Pathology and Laboratory Medicine, University of British Columbia (UBC) and started his own research lab at BC Cancer Agency (BCCA).
-He was promoted to Associate Professor in 2011, and then full Professor in 2018.
-Dr. Weng is also a staff hematopathologist, Director of both the clinical flow cytometry and research core flow cytometry labs, as well as Medical Director of the Stem Cell Assay lab.
-Dr. Weng’s research program focuses on the pathogenetic mechanisms in acute lymphoblastic leukemia and tumor heterogeneity in B-cell lymphoma.
-He is currently funded by 2 CIHR project grants and 2 TFRI program project grants.
+Dr. Andrew Weng pursued his undergraduate studies in Biological Sciences at Stanford University before earning both MD and PhD degrees from the University of Chicago/Pritzker School of Medicine.
+His professional journey continued with residency training in Anatomic Pathology and a fellowship in hematopathology, followed by postdoctoral research at Brigham & Women’s Hospital in Boston.
+In 2004, he joined the University of British Columbia (UBC) as an Assistant Professor in the Department of Pathology and Laboratory Medicine and established his research laboratory at BC Cancer Research Institute (BCCRI).
+He then advanced to Associate Professor in 2011 and attained full Professorship in 2018.
+Dr. Weng serves as a staff hematopathologist and Director of the clinical flow cytometry lab at the BC Cancer Agency.
+His research focuses on the pathogenetic mechanisms in acute lymphoblastic leukemia and exploring tumor heterogeneity in B-cell lymphoma, drawing on his expertise in hematology, hematopathology, leukemia, lymphoma, and Notch signaling.
+Currently, his research is supported by funding from CIHR, the Leukemia and Lymphoma Society of Canada, and the Terry Fox Research Institute.

 Academic